cupcake-recipes.com

 Preparation Steps

-• While the bites are baking, prepare the glaze: Whisk together powdered sugar, milk, and vanilla extract until smooth.
+• While the bites are baking, whisk together the powdered sugar, vanilla extract, and milk in a small bowl until a smooth glaze forms.

 Notes